Jerry Goldsmith: Style and influences

 Goldsmith was greatly influenced by movements of early 20th-century classical music, notably modernism, Americana, impressionism, dodecaphonism, and early film scores.
 He has cited Igor Stravinsky, Aaron Copland, Miklós Rózsa, Bernard Herrmann, Béla Bartók, and Alban Berg, among others, as some of the main influences to his style of composition.

 His style has been noted for its unique instrumentation, utilizing a vast array of ethnic instruments, recorded sounds, synthetic textures, and the traditional orchestra, often concurrently.
 When asked about his inclination for embracing new techniques and constantly shifting his musical palette throughout his career, Goldsmith said, "It seems like it's me, and that's that!
 Certain composers are doing the same thing over and over again, which I feel is sort of uninteresting.
 I don't find that you grow very much in that way.
 I like to keep changing, trying to do new things.
 Basically, I'm saying the same thing with a little different twist on it.
 Once you get caught up in the creative process, something inside takes over, and your subconscious just does it for you."

-One reason for the consistency of Goldsmith's aural resonance and signature sound is his long time professional association with orchestrator Arthur Morton.
-Their first collaboration was on the film, Take Her, She's Mine (1963).
-Goldsmith was commissioned to score the features, Von Ryan's Express and Morituri (both 1965).
-He recruited Morton to serve as his orchestrator.
-Their bond for a unique and expressive sound was born, and their friendship flourished.
-Goldsmith went on to compose the scores for Our Man Flint, The Trouble with Angels (with Frank De Vol), The Blue Max, The Sand Pebbles, and Stagecoach (all 1966).
-Morton was there providing his orchestration services, assisting Goldsmith in attaining his visionary sounds.
-Their partnership endured for over 30 years and included the notable scores for Planet of the Apes (1968), Patton (1970), Tora!
-Tora!
-Tora!
-(1970), Papillon (1973), Chinatown (1974), The Omen (1976), MacArthur (1977), Capricorn One (1978), Alien (1979), Star Trek: The Motion Picture (1979), Poltergeist (1982), First Blood (1982), Under Fire (1983), The Russia House (1990).
-The final score that Arthur Morton orchestrated for Goldsmith was L.A.
-Confidential (1997).
+Recognition in the gaming community

+Goldsmith's work has been celebrated in the gaming community, with many fans and composers citing his scores as a major influence.
+His ability to blend traditional orchestration with electronic elements has been particularly influential in the development of video game music.